Drug Evaluation Committee 2018-07 Adverse Event Evaluation of Test Results Determined Not to be Clinically Meaningful

 Question

-The results of an automated EKG evaluation of a subject currently participating in a clinical trial were determined to be "Abnormal".
-The physician's opinion of the result was "Not clinically significant" but it was reported as an adverse event.
+A subject currently participating in a clinical trial was determined to have an "Abnormal" ECG as a result of an automated determination of the ECG.
+The physician's opinion on the result was "Not clinically significant," but it was reported as an adverse event.

-I confirmed with the physician that "all events should be collected regardless of causality, otherwise it would not be possible to collect all adverse events," and the report has been raised as an adverse event even though it is not clinically significant.
+I confirmed with the physician that "all events should be collected regardless of causality, otherwise it is impossible to collect all adverse events," and the report has been raised as an adverse event even though it is not clinically significant.
 I have re-read the GCP, but cannot find it.

 In the "Handling of Safety Information Obtained During Clinical Trials (March 20, 1995, Pharmaceutical Affairs Bureau, Ministry of Health and Welfare, No. 227)," adverse events are defined as follows.